 Today, immediacy rules every sphere of human interaction.
 We want to know it, we want to know it now, and we want to move on.
 The world is at our fingertips every second of every day and as a result, some of the greatest opportunities to commune with a moment pass by unappreciated.

-It’s convenient to wake up and check my three emails, Facebook, SMS and Snap Chat before getting out of bed, but sometimes I need to leave the smartphone at home and reconnect with raw reality; the kind you can see, smell, taste, touch and love.
+It’s convenient to wake up and check my emails, text, Whatsapp, Instagram, and Facebook all before getting out of bed, but sometimes I need to leave the smartphone at home and reconnect with raw reality––the kind you can see, smell, taste, touch and love.